-We have officially visited our very first ‘seven-eleven’ convenience store.
-Now THAT was a new experience.
+We’ve just visited our very first ‘seven-eleven’ convenience store.
 Seriously, would it kill the Aussies to build a Waitrose?
 They only stocked one type of Champagne.
 What’s so convenient about that?

-In a promising team-effort the three of us have cooked our first Aussie breakfast and, despite having to queue for over an hour and a half to use the kitchen, the resulting fry-up totally put everyone else’s own-brand porridge to shame.
+In a promising team-effort, the three of us cooked our first Aussie breakfast and, despite having to queue for over an hour and a half to use the kitchen, the resulting fry-up totally put everyone else’s own-brand porridge to shame.
 It was even worth the fist-fight Rachel got into over the microwave.
-Unfortunately, with all the benches taken, we had to sit on the bean-bags and eat off our laps like the worst kind of chav.
+Unfortunately, with all the benches taken, we had to sit on the bean-bags and eat it practically from the floor.

 “It’s ten in the morn, daahlings,” Bev drawled in her ‘posh’ voice.
 “That’s Champers o’clock in my book.”

-She expertly popped the cork from our bottle of fizz, and filled some plastic beakers Rachel had found at the back of a cupboard.
+She expertly popped the cork from a newly-purchased bottle of fizz, and filled some plastic beakers Rachel had found at the back of a cupboard.

 “Shall we toast our toast?”
-I suggested, raising my fried-bread in one hand and my drink with the other.
-“To Australia!”
+I suggested, raising my fried-bread in one hand and my drink in the other.

 “Bottoms up!” toasted Bev.

-“Up ya bum and no babies!” cheered Rachel.
+“Up ya bum and no babies!” roared Rachel.

-It’s occurred to me that this backpacking malarkey is the closest thing I’m ever going to get to living the student lifestyle, and I am determined to make the most of it.
-Yes, skipping the Uni experience and going straight to work may have had some financial rewards, but I’ve always felt like I’ve missed out on something.
-Some kind of Rite Of Passage.
+I’ve come to realise that this backpacking malarkey is the closest thing I’ll ever get to living the student lifestyle, and I am determined to make the most of it.
+Yes, skipping the Uni experience and going straight to work may have had some financial rewards, but I’ve always felt like I’ve missed out on a Rite Of Passage.
 The lack of rules and responsibilities.
-New experiences.
+The new experiences.
 Threesomes.
-This is my chance to sleep in, drink booze from mugs at breakfast-time, and generally do whatever the hell I like.
-I’m living the dream!
-Ok, so there’s no sign of a threesome, but I don’t have to do any studying either so I guess it all balances out.
+This trip is my chance to sleep in, drink booze with my breakfast, and generally do whatever the hell I like.

 Hey Drongos!
 Chuck us a shrimp on the barbie, etc.